quic-go/quic-go/README.md

 Since quic-go is under active development, there's no guarantee that two builds of different commits are interoperable.
 The QUIC version used in the *master* branch is just a placeholder, and should not be considered stable.

-If you want to use quic-go as a library in other projects, please consider using a [tagged release](https://github.com/lucas-clemente/quic-go/releases).
-These releases expose [experimental QUIC versions](https://github.com/quicwg/base-drafts/wiki/QUIC-Versions), which are guaranteed to be stable.
+When using quic-go as a library, please always use a [tagged release](https://github.com/lucas-clemente/quic-go/releases).
+Only these releases use the official draft version numbers.

 ## Guides